chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary/sharp-immersed-boundary.rst

     * The ``inertia`` parameter is used to define one of the diagonal elements of the rotational inertia matrix.
 This parameter expects either a single value or a three-by-three matrix for the moments of inertia of the particle in the reference frame of the particle.
 The entry sequence corresponds to : I_xx ;I_xy ;I_xz ;I_yx ;I_yy ;I_yz ;I_zx ;I_zy ;I_zz.
 If a single value is given, the inertia is assumed to be uniform for all the axes.

         .. tip::
-            The current implementation does not support inertia matrices that are not diagonal and shape where the center of mass does not fall on the origin of the particle's reference frame.
+            The current implementation does not support inertia matrices that are not diagonal and shapes where the center of mass does not fall on the origin of the particle's reference frame.
 To avoid such a problem, we recommend using the composite shape to align and center the principal axis of the inertia matrix and the center of mass with the origin of the particle.

     The following properties are used if the particle collides with one of the boundaries of the domain or another particle.
 The effective properties used to calculate the impact force are the harmonic mean between the properties of the colliding entities.